Duplicate File Finder

 Launch Duplicate File Finder and click the green button in the top-right corner.

-Click the green button with the price.
+Click the green button.

 Fill your Apple ID and password, and click to buy.

 If you have already purchased the application but for some reason need to reinstall it or install it on your new Mac computer, you do not need to buy it again.
 Just restore your purchase by following the steps below.

 Launch Duplicate File Finder and click again the green button.

 Click the Restore button.

 Fill your Apple ID and password, and click to Sign in.

 Video Guide: How to restore a Pro mode of Duplicate File Finder

 Although Mac App Store usually does its job without incident, some users may face certain errors while trying to purchase applications.